CERTIFICATE IN COUNSELLING SKILLS & THEORY - LEVEL 3

 The Certificate in Counselling Skills & Theory (Level 3) offers an introduction to counselling, underpinned by a Christian worldview and accredited by CPCAB - providing a unique opportunity to study a professionally recognised and accredited course from an integrative Christian perspective.

-This foundational counselling training programme offers students an introduction to a number of current treatment methods available, teaches the core counselling skills needed to support others sensitively and ethically, and provides an overview to some of the psychological issues commonly encountered when counselling (E.g. depression, anxiety, addictions, eating disorders etc).
+This foundational counselling training programme is the first part of our level 5 diploma course and offers students an introduction to a number of current treatment methods available, teaches the core counselling skills needed to support others sensitively and ethically, and provides an overview to some of the psychological issues commonly encountered when counselling (E.g. depression, anxiety, addictions, eating disorders etc).

 Qualification level: Level 3